Join a Lab

 Participants are encouraged to bring their own laptop or other device, including personal gaming devices.

 To register your interest please click on the orange REGISTER button on this page and register your details and those of your child.
-Select the Redland Lab from the list at the top of the child registration screen.
+Select the Redlands Lab from the list at the top of the child registration screen.

 We’ll be in touch with more details in the next few weeks.